popui/popui-rn/README.md

 ## Announcement

-Thank you all for trusting us and using antd-mobile-rn.
-Due to limited application secnarios and development resouces, we regret to annouce antd-mobile-rn will not be officially mainained and updated.
+Thank you all for trusting us and using poprn-antd.
+Due to limited application secnarios and development resouces, we regret to annouce poprn-antd will not be officially mainained and updated.
 If anyone in the community is interested to continue to maintain this project, please contact us in private.

 ## Features